How to collect data for your thesis

 Collecting empirical data

-In order to successfully gather empirical data, you have to choose first what type of data you want as an outcome.
-There are essentially two options to choose from, qualitative or quantitative data.
+In order to successfully collect empirical data, you have to choose first what type of data you want as an outcome.
+There are essentially two options, qualitative or quantitative data.
 Many people mistake one term with the other, so take a look at the following article that shines a light on the differences between qualitative and quantitative research to avoid this confusion.
 Boiled down, qualitative data means words and quantitative means numbers.
 Whichever one adapts best to your research will define the type of methodology to carry out, so choose wisely.

 Qualitative vs. Quantitative data